 Installing new lines

 "Stringing" is the term used for installing new wires along a transmission line.
-For Energize Eastside, we will transfer the existing wires to the new poles and use them to pull the new wires into place.
+For Energize Eastside, we may transfer the existing wires to the new poles and use them to pull the new wires into place.

 Demobilization, clean-up and restoration

-Once construction is complete in an area, crews will remove equipment and materials from the construction sites and staging areas and begin restoring and revegetating the corridor as agreed to with the property owner or per permit conditions.
+Once construction is complete in an area, crews will remove equipment and materials from the construction sites and staging areas and begin restoring and replanting the corridor as agreed to with the property owner or per permit conditions.

 PSE will work to restore property affected by construction to its previous or an improved state, as practical.
 When restoration is not possible, PSE will work with property owners to determine other options.